Abigail Breslin

 Abigail Breslin (born April 14, 1996) is an American actress.
-She rose to prominence with the comedy-drama film Little Miss Sunshine (2006), for which she received a nomination for the Academy Award for Best Supporting Actress at age 10.
-She went on to establish herself as a mainstream actress with roles in the films No Reservations (2007), Nim's Island (2008), Definitely, Maybe (2008), My Sister's Keeper (2009), Zombieland (2009), Rango (2011), The Call (2013), August: Osage County (2013), Maggie (2015), Freak Show (2017), Zombieland: Double Tap (2019), and Stillwater (2021).
-Between 2015 and 2016, she had a starring role in the horror-comedy series Scream Queens on Fox, her first regular role in a television series.
+Following a string of film parts as a young child, she rose to prominence at age 10 after playing Olive Hoover in Little Miss Sunshine (2006), for which Breslin received a nomination for the Academy Award for Best Supporting Actress.
+She went on to establish herself as a mainstream actress with roles in films such as No Reservations (2007), Nim's Island (2008), Definitely, Maybe (2008), My Sister's Keeper, Zombieland (both 2009), Rango (2011), The Call, August: Osage County, Ender's Game (all 2013), Maggie (2015), and Stillwater (2021).
+Breslin's other projects include the Fox series Scream Queens (2015–2016), where she portrayed Libby Putney, her first regular role on television.

 Early life

-She was born in New York City, the daughter of Kim (née Walsh), a talent manager, and Michael Breslin, a telecommunications expert, computer programmer, and consultant.
-She has two older brothers, Ryan Breslin (b.
-1985) and Spencer Breslin (b.
-1992), who are also actors.
-The Breslin siblings were raised in New York in a "very close-knit" household.
-Her father was of Jewish heritage.
+Breslin is the daughter of Kim (née Walsh), a talent manager, and Michael Breslin, a telecommunications expert, computer programmer, and consultant.
+She has two older brothers, Ryan and Spencer, who are also actors.
+The Breslin siblings were raised in Lower East Side, New York in a "very close-knit" household; her father was of Jewish heritage.

-Breslin is named after Abigail Adams, the first Second Lady of the United States.
-As of 2013, she was still residing in the same Lower East Side apartment in which she was raised.
+Breslin is named after Abigail Adams, the first Second Lady of the United States and second First Lady of the United States.

 Career

 Early roles

-Breslin's career began at the age of three when she appeared in a Toys "R" Us commercial.
-Her first acting role was in Signs (2002), directed by M. Night Shyamalan, where she played Bo Hess, the daughter of the main character, Graham Hess (Mel Gibson).
+Breslin's career began at age three when she appeared in a Toys "R" Us commercial.
+Breslin's first acting role was in Signs (2002), directed by M. Night Shyamalan, where she played Bo Hess, the daughter of the main character, Graham Hess (Mel Gibson).
 Signs garnered mostly positive reviews and was a box office success, grossing $408 million worldwide.
 Breslin's performance in the film was praised by critics.
 David Ansen of Newsweek wrote that she and co-star Rory Culkin gave "terrifically natural, nuanced performances".
 In 2004, she appeared in Raising Helen, in which she and her brother Spencer played siblings, but the film fared poorly.
+That same year, Breslin appeared in Chestnut: Hero of Central Park.

-Breslin had a small role in The Princess Diaries 2: Royal Engagement.
+Breslin had a small role as an orphan named Carolina in The Princess Diaries 2: Royal Engagement.
 In the independent film Keane, she played Kira Bedik, a young girl who reminds the mentally disturbed protagonist William Keane (Damian Lewis) of his missing, abducted daughter.
 Keane had a limited theatrical release and grossed only $394,390 worldwide but it received positive reviews and Breslin's performance was praised by critics.
 Meghan Keane of The New York Sun wrote that "the scenes between Mr. Lewis and the charmingly fragile Kira, winningly played by Ms. Breslin, bring a captivating humanity to the film".